 You may be thinking why on earth would we do this?
-It was a little experiment my Husband and I decided to do and the results..
-Well, some were a little disappointing but lets start at the beginning..
+Well, It was a little experiment my Husband and I decided to do and the results.. and the results were a little disappointing to say the least.

-Alex and I were already blessed to be the proud parents of three gorgeous children, all daughters.
-We had always wanted a bigger family, so when we found out we were pregnant we were ecstatic!
+Hubby and I were already blessed to be the proud parents of three gorgeous children, all daughters.
+We had always wanted a bigger family, so when we found out we were pregnant, we were ecstatic!
 We decided because it was more than likely to be our last, we would find out the gender but tell everyone we didn’t know.
-The thought process behind this was, we like surprises and the suspense behind not knowing the gender but we also wanted to know so we could be organised and prepare ourselves for what our future held, be it four daughters or welcoming a son.
+The thought process behind this was, we like surprises and the suspense behind not knowing the gender, but we also wanted to know so we could be organised and prepare ourselves for what our future held, be it four daughters or welcoming a son.